DiazRock/DiazRock/README.md

 Hey there 👋

 I'm Alejandro Díaz Roque (DiazRock), a software engineer, and a creative coder.
 I love the idea of been part of the future of technology, and I prepare my self, to join that mission.
-So, I'm searching for job.
 Also I'm a passionate of the world of cryptocurrencies and free code.
-Freedom works.

 You can check my blog [here](https://hive.blog/@diazrock/posts).